resbaz/nectar-cloud-lessons/Resources/CreatingTheImageForTheWorkshop.md

 chmod 644 /var/www/html/sites/default/settings.php
 ```

-### Write down the passwords for future use...
+### Write down the password for future use...

-Change back to your home directory, and save the passwords that you used above in the file named `info.txt`:
+Change back to your home directory, and save the drupal admin user password that you created above in
+the file named `info.txt`:

 ```bash
 cd ~